-For more information about Copyright, see:
+For more information about Copyright, see wwwара.ac.nz/about-us/policies select General Academic Policies and click on APP302 Copyright.

-<https://wwwара.ac.nz/siteassets/documents--home/about-us/policies/general-academic-policies/app302-copyright-.pdf>

 Kā tū whare me kā rauemi

 Facilities and resources

 Kā tū whare - Facilities

 Please refer to the [Learner Information Handbook](#) for general Health and Safety information and evacuation details.
 In an emergency advise a staff member, and if no one is available phone 111.